-Fortified plant milks, such as soya milk, contain as much calcium as dairy milk and an average portion of calcium-set tofu contains more calcium than an average portion of cheddar cheese

-( tofu prepared using calcium)

-5. Oils and fats

-We need to eat some fat to give us energy and to help our bodies absorb certain vitamins, but remember all types of fat are high in energy (calories) and should be eaten sparingly.
+calcium as dairy milk and an average portion of calcium-set tofucontains more calcium than an average portion of cheddar cheese. ( tofu prepared using calcium) 5.
+Oils and fats We need to eat some fat to give us energy and to help our bodies absorb certain vitamins, but remember all types of fat are high in energy (calories) and should be eaten sparingly.
 Unsaturated fats are healthier, while hydrogenated vegetable fats and saturated animal fats are unhealthy.
 The best oils for vegans to use are rapeseed oil and olive oil.
-Everyone needs small amounts of certain essential fats such as omega-3.
-Flaxseed oil is a good source of omega-3 fatty acids for vegans.

-Choose higher fibre carbohydrates (a third of your daily diet)
+Everyone needs small amounts of essential fats such as omega-3.
+Flaxseed oil is a good source of omega-3 fatty acid for vegans.
+Sugars Foods high in sugar such as chocolate, cakes, biscuits, sugary soft drinks and ice cream are high in calories and should be eaten sparingly.
+Although it has no nutritional value, sugar can provide a useful short-term source of energy when doing strenuous exercise.
+Summary - Eat a variety of fruit and vegetables (a third of your daily diet) - Choose higher fibre carbohydrates (a third of your daily diet) - Include good sources of protein in - Eat nuts and seeds daily - Eat calcium-rich foods daily - Check that you are getting enough vitamins B12 and D, iodine and omega-3 fats